moorelanguage/Ultimate-Lenape/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 TLDR: An Awesome List for the Lenape language.

-This is an Awesome List for everything related to the Lenape language to help people of all levels in the languages: people who are just interested, beginners, teachers, etc.
+This is an Awesome List for everything related to the Lenape language to help people of all levels in the languages: people who are just interested, beginners, teachers, etc. I saw a "The Coding Sloth" video and got inspired to make my own Awesome list with all of the information and sources for the Lenape Language that I have spent hours and hours researching over the course of my journey with this language.

 ## Contents